ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 console.assert(S.compose(2, 3) === 6);
 ```

 One idea might be to throw an error when the function is applied to members outside of the set of elements.
 But we will not do that to keep the code simple.

-In mathematics, the _type_ of the elements of a group and its underlying set are practically the same (and they really are in type theory).
+In mathematics, the _type_ of the group elements and its underlying set are practically the same (and they _are_ in type theory).
 In TypeScript, unfortunately, we have to distinguish the two.
 We also cannot construct the whole group `Q*` in TypeScript, since it is infinite.
 We cannot write `SetOfNumbers(AllNumbers)`.

 The TypeScript version of a group clearly differs from the mathematical version.
 Nevertheless, we can try to bring over some group theory to TypeScript.
 We will cover the group axioms next.

-## Class methods
+## Group axioms

 All functions in this section are methods inside of the generic class `Group<X>` unless stated otherwise.